If this is your first time in the class, you should:

 Communicate

-To communicate with any member of the course - student(s) or instructor - visit the communication page.
+To communicate with the instructor - visit the communication page.

 Library